Hitting the slopes on your holiday? Here's some fast facts about this popular winter sport:

 We don’t cover backcountry snowboarding/skiing due to the high risk of snowboarding/skiing in a sparsely inhabited rural region over unmarked slopes.

 If you own your equipment, then there is a provision to claim if something happens to your snowboarding gear.
 This is under our standard Luggage and Personal Effects benefit.
 Please note that this cover does not extend to when the equipment is in use.
 Limits apply.
-Refer to the PDS for further information.
+Refer to the Policy Wording for further information.